poppynorthing/data_science_fall_2023/README.md

 # data_science_fall_2023
-The respository for my fall 2023 data science course with Sabrina McNew
+This is the git respository for my fall 2023 data science course with Sabrina McNew.

-edit
+Who knows what will end up here.

+This is for learning git.